AI & Automation Services

 | Internal business tool | £15,000 to £40,000 | 8 to 16 weeks | Workflow automation, reporting, staff access |

-| AI-integrated platform | £35,000 to £100,000 | 12 to 24 weeks | Custom AI layer, API integrations, training |
+| AI-integrated platform | £35,000 to £100,000 | 12 to 24 weeks | Custom AI layer, API integrations, model deployment |

 | Custom CRM / ERP | £40,000 to £150,000 | 16 to 40 weeks | Full business system, multi-user, reporting |

 All Softomate projects are fixed-price with a detailed specification agreed before any build begins.
 This transfers cost risk to us rather than the client.
-If requirements change mid-project, scope changes are priced and agreed before implementation - no surprise bills.
+If requirements change mid-project, scope changes are priced and agreed in writing before implementation - no surprise bills.

 One observation from our project work: the businesses that receive the most accurate quotes are those with a written specification document rather than a verbal description.
 A 5-page specification that describes what the software does, who uses it, and what it connects to reduces quoting time from 2 weeks to 2 days and reduces the chance of misaligned expectations by 80 per cent.

-UK bespoke software project costs by category, based on market data and our own project history:
+UK bespoke software project costs by category, based on market data and our own 2026 project history:

 | Category | Simple | Mid-complexity | Complex |